Skin Conditions During Pregnancy

-- Oral tetracyclines—This antibiotic can cause discoloration of the baby’s teeth if it is taken after the fourth month of pregnancy and also can affect the growth of the baby’s bones as long as the medication is taken.
+- Oral tetracyclines—This antibiotic can cause discoloration of the fetus’s teeth if it is taken after the fourth month of pregnancy and also can affect the growth of the fetus’s bones as long as the medication is taken.

 Hormonal changes and the higher amounts of blood in your body during pregnancy can cause tiny red veins, known as spider veins, to appear on your face, neck, and arms.
 The redness should fade after the baby is born.

 The weight and pressure of your uterus can decrease blood flow from your lower body and cause the veins in your legs to become swollen, sore, and blue.
 These are called varicose veins.
 Varicose veins also can appear on your vulva and in your vagina and rectum (usually called hemorrhoids).
 In most cases, varicose veins are a cosmetic problem that will go away after delivery.

 Although you cannot prevent them, there are some things you can do to ease the swelling and soreness and prevent varicose veins from getting worse:

 - Be sure to move around from time to time if you must sit or stand for long periods.